Blaky-C/WorkBench_OpenGL/README.md

 # WorkBench_OpenGL
-I built an openGL environment in Window with Visual Studio 2017.
+I built an openGL environment in Window on Visual Studio 2017.

+* Learn_OpenGL
+  * Study...